 COLLEGE AND CAMBRIDGE LIFE

 EATING IN THE BUTTERY

 In the morning, at lunch and in the evening, the "buttery" (the college canteen) is open and serves cooked meals for about £3 to £5.
-Note that as a postgraduate student you will be charged a 60% premium for everything in the buttery, even though this is not displayed anywhere (but you will see the increased price on your college bill).
 There are normally several options available including vegetarian and vegan options as well as salad and sandwiches.
 On Friday lunchtimes they serve fish and chips, and on Saturdays they have brunch instead of breakfast and lunch.
 It's a great way to just grab a casual meal, catch up with friends after work or to escape your department at lunch.

 FORMAL HALL

 Normally, College runs what's called "formal hall" or just "formal" every weekday during term time.
-This is a ticketed event where you come dressed up in formal clothes (with a gown if you want) and are served a three-course meal in the great hall, all at a pretty heavily discounted price.
+This is a ticketed event where you come dressed up in formal clothes (with a gown if you want) and are served a threecourse meal in the great hall, all at a pretty heavily discounted price.
 Formals on Fridays are reserved just for MCR members and are normally one of the cornerstones of MCR social life.
-This year will be the first year since 2019 where formals will be held in the great hall again, so we also expect these to be quite popular.
+The formals will be held in the great hall, so we also expect these to be quite popular.

 ACADEMIC DISCOURSE

 In the MCR we hold three "Clareity" evenings each term, as well as a full-day symposium in Lent term, where students give short presentations about their research in an informal setting with pizza and wine.
 It's a great way to learn something new, hear about the types of research your friends are doing, and even practice presenting your own work!
 Together with the Clare Research Associates (SCR members) we also organise a set of after dinner talks each term accompanied by cheese, wine, and desserts.
 We also work with the undergraduates to present informal "Dilettante" talks on a subject unrelated to your research.
 If you are unable to make it to the talks then you can also check out research of Clare Students on the Clareity board outside the MCR!
 If you would like to learn more about Clareity please get in touch with our Clareity president, Gaël, at clareity@clare.cam.ac.uk.

 SPORTS AND SOCIETIES Clare has all sorts of different societies.
 For social sports players, College teams are a good option as they're generally competitive without being intensive, and completely welcoming to newbies wishing to try something new.
 For serious sports, you may want to consider going for the University team - find the team's website and get in touch to find out when they're holding trials.
 For an idea of what other societies there are, check out the Clare Freshers' Fair, the CUSU (University-wide) Freshers' Fair or keep an eye on your emails for the first few weeks.
 The Clare Sports Ground at Bentley Road has great grass pitches as well as two tennis courts that are available to our students.
-There is currently construction work being performed on the Clare Sports Ground, an email will be sent during term with information about sports arrangements for the year.
 Additionally, Clare students have access to the Kings College Squash courts at West Road for free, you just need to be inducted to be able to booth them.
 There is also some sports equipment available through the MCR, and of course the gym at Castle Court (which also requires an induction).